★ 5.0 Stars • 100+ Five-Star Reviews

 Crate training is one of the most important skills you can teach your dog, yet it is also one of the most misunderstood.
 Many dog owners feel guilty about using a crate because they think of it as a cage or a punishment.
 The truth is the opposite.
 When introduced properly, a crate becomes your dog's den, a safe, quiet retreat where they feel secure and calm.
 Dogs are naturally den animals, and giving them a space of their own reduces stress, prevents destructive behavior, and supports housebreaking.

 At Good K9 Academy, we teach crate training as a positive, gradual process.
 We never force a dog into a crate or use it as punishment.
 Instead, we build a strong positive association through strategic feeding, treat placement, and incremental duration increases so your dog chooses to go into the crate willingly and relaxes once inside.
-This approach works for puppies as young as eight weeks and adult dogs that have never been crate trained or have developed negative associations with the crate.
+This approach works for puppies as young as twelve weeks and adult dogs that have never been crate trained or have developed negative associations with the crate.

 Crate training is particularly important for families in Gaithersburg, Bethesda, Potomac, and throughout Montgomery County who need their dog to be manageable when unsupervised.
 Whether you work from home and need your dog to settle during meetings, travel frequently and want your dog comfortable in a travel crate, or simply need a safe place for your dog while you run errands, crate training gives you and your dog freedom and peace of mind.